TheSwerik/RedEye/README.md

 # RedEye   ![Build status](https://ci.appveyor.com/api/projects/status/40l1bf7fj0ceeq1u?svg=true)
 At first this was a Project for learning ML.NET but I ended up not using it at all because Emgu.CV worked way better and easier.

 If you want to try your own images, then place them in your Pictures folder under `RedEye\Sources`.
-Your saved Images will also be located there under `RedEye\Screenshots`.
+Your saved Images will also be located in your Pictures folder under `RedEye\Screenshots`.

 # Configuration
 If you want to change any settings, then edit the `RedEye\config.csv` in your Documents folder.